Jesse Winker Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.91).
+- The Reds have a 4.87 team ERA that ranks 27th across all league pitching staffs.

-- Reds pitchers combine to surrender 120 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Reds pitchers combine to give up the fifth-most home runs in baseball (120 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.